Hopeless MS patient healthy

 While conventional medicine as with so many other chronic diseases has no answer to this potentially devastating illness, here is a multiple sclerosis cure reported by dentist Dr Ernesto Adler, yet again showing the potentially pivotal role of the typically ignored dental "focal infections" and "interference fields".

-A 15 year old boy diagnosed with MS had been treated in various clinics until his doctors declared his case to be hopeless, with no point in any further treatment attempts.
+A 15 year old boy diagnosed with MS had been treated in various clinics until his doctors declared his case to be hopeless, with no point in any further attempts at treatment.

 The family doctor knew about Dr. Adler's work and successes with various "incurable" diseases and asked him to examine the patient.
 Although Dr. Adler himself had no hope of being able to assist in this most serious of cases, he humored the family doctor and consented to look for focal infections and interference fields in the patient's mouth.

-Dr. Adler started by manually testing the patient's cervical spine (pressing specific points which if painful have been found to be indicative of oral interference fields and focal infections).
+Dr. Adler started by manually testing the patient's spine in the neck area (pressing specific points which if painful have been found to be indicative of oral interference fields and focal infections).
 The test showed positive for the lower jaw and tonsils.

 Subsequent x-rays revealed

-- a retained root (radix relicta) in the area of the first lower right molar surrounded by a rarefying osteitis area
+- a retained root (radix relicta) in the area of the first lower right molar surrounded by a rarefying osteitis lesion

-- the root growth of the wisdom teeth was (age-specific) incomplete but the teeth were under lateral pressure - as Dr Adler notes, creating a "neural factor".
+- the root growth of the wisdom teeth was (age-specific) incomplete but the teeth were under lateral (from the side) pressure - as Dr Adler notes, creating a "neural factor".

 Additionally, the tonsils were totally atrophied and purulent.